 Election of Directors, Voting Regarding Assessments, Governing Documents

-The call for a meeting to conduct the business of the Association including the “Notice of Meeting and Agenda” will proceed in the same usual and customary manner set forth in the Association’s CC&Rs and Bylaws.
-The meeting notification process will not change under the guidelines of Civil Code 1363.03.
+The call for a meeting to conduct the business of the Association including the "Notice of Meeting and Agenda" will proceed in the same usual and customary manner set forth in the Association's CC&Rs and Bylaws.
+The meeting notification process will not change under the guidelines of the Civil Code.

 2. NAME IN NOMINATION